Richel325/Gamezeum/README.md

 ##Hurdles

 * A major hurdle was figuring out which questions to ask based on information that I knew would always be available from the API.
 That really changed my original design early on, and forced me to simplify many design elements and features.
 * Another major hurdle was designing the 8-Bit game-like graphics.
 I had to outsource them to a graphic artist who is skilled in pixelated images.
-I think the final result - a pixelated image of the actual Brooklyn Museum - adds a really cute touch.
+While I moved away from the 8-bit pixelated graphics for the final design, I wanted the final design to look clean, current, and easy to navigate.

 ##Still To Come